YesWiki/yeswiki-extension-multideletepages/.github/PULL_REQUEST_TEMPLATE.md

 Describe what is wanted to do.

 **Context**
-Give description of the context that creates the need (_yeswiki revision, yeswiki rekease, associated issue_)
+Give description of the context that creates the need (_yeswiki revision, yeswiki release, associated issue_)

 **Requirements**
 If available, copy the requirements the pull-request must follow.